The 7 Ps of Marketing and How to Apply Them to Your Business

 In business, as in nature, whenever you experience resistance or frustration in any part of your sales or marketing plan, be open to revisiting that area.
 Be open to the possibility that your current pricing structure is not ideal for the current market.
 Be open to the need to revise your prices, if necessary, to remain competitive, to survive and thrive in a fast-changing marketplace.

 The third habit in marketing and sales is to think in terms of promotion all the time.
-Promotion includes all the ways you tell your customers about your products or services and how you then market and sell to them.
+Promotion includes all the ways you tell your target market about your products or services and how you then market and sell to them.

-Small changes in the way you promote and sell your products can lead to dramatic changes in your results.
+Small changes in the way you promote and sell your products based on segmentation can lead to dramatic changes and booms in your results.
 Even small changes in your advertising can lead immediately to higher sales.
 Experienced copywriters can often increase the response rate from advertising by 500 percent by simply changing the headline on an advertisement.

 You can sell your product in many different places.
 Some companies use direct selling, sending their salespeople out to personally meet and talk with the prospect.
 Some sell by telemarketing.
 Some sell through catalogs or mail order.
 Some sell at trade shows or in retail establishments.
 Some sell in joint ventures with other similar products or services.
 Some companies use manufacturers' representatives or distributors.
 Many companies use a combination of one or more of these methods.